-Bournemouth, Christchurch and Poole Green Party (BCPGP) has selected candidates for all five Parliamentary constituencies in the area, to fight the next General Election.
+Bournemouth, Christchurch and Poole Green Party (BCPGP) has selected candidates for all five Parliamentary constituencies in the area, to fight the General Election on 12th December 2019.

 Which constituency do I live in?
 Enter your postcode on Constituency Finder.